-- 66. A wide range of initiatives in the political and cultural field might be undertaken not only on governmental level, but also by political parties, trade unions, universities, professional groups, etc. In the economic field, European aid would no doubt look relatively modest compared to the United States contribution.
-But here too, there was room for more initiative.
-Efforts might be centred at present on Brazil and Chile, which should be encouraged to adopt a more rational pattern of development.
-European economic efforts might also be directed towards improving the terms of aid and giving more long-term and suppliers credits. - 67.
-One important psychological factor was that Latin Americans sometimes felt they were neglected and not taken seriously by the West.
-This must be changed if only to counter the efforts of the Chinese and Soviet Communists which in Latin America seemed to have a cumulative effect despite the Sino-Soviet dispute. - 68.
-In the face of Castroism and Communist subversion, it was perhaps some members felt more necessary than elsewhere to concentrate on the human factor and on education and technical assistance, for which a great need exists.
-To this end, it is also necessary considerably to increase the interest in Latin America in NATO countries. - 69.
+- One important psychological factor was that Latin Americans sometimes felt they were neglected and not taken seriously by the West.
+This must be changed if only to counter the efforts of the Chinese and Soviet Communists which in Latin America seemed to have a cumulative effect despite the Sino-Soviet - America seemed to have a cumulative effect despite the Sino-Soviet dispute.

+68. In the face of Castroism and Communist subversion, it was perhaps some members felt more necessary than elsewhere to concentrate on the human factor and on education and technical assistance, for which a great need exists.
+To this end it is also necessary considerably to increase the interest in Latin America in NATO countries. - 69.
 An account was given of the recent activities of the Alliance for Progress in Latin America.
-The Inter-American Committee of the Alliance for Progress, it was pointed out, had become more and more specifically Latin American responsibility and an organization in which serious work was being done, and where frank exchanges of views took place.
-In close co-operation with the World Bank, the Inter-American Bank and the United States, the recently established CIAP was doing excellent work. - 70.
-There was a detailed discussion on how the European countries, individually or as a group, could effectively participate in the activities of CIAP. - 71.
-There was a consensus that while Europe could make a much greater effort to assist Latin America, the European contribution should be kept clearly identifiable as such.
-This would have considerable political advantages. - 72.
-On the other hand, it was emphasised that duplication or competition between member countries had to be avoided.
-While Europe should make an identifiable contribution there was advantage in a measure of co-ordination and in the view of some delegates, the independence of the European contribution did not necessarily exclude some form of co-operation with CIAP.
+The Inter-American Alliance for Progress in Latin America.
+The Inter-American Alliance for Progress, it was pointed out, had become more and more specifically Latin American responsibility and an organization in which serious work was being done, and where frank exchanges of views took place.
+In close co-operation with the World Bank, the Inter-American Bank and the United States, the recently established C.I.A.P. was doing excellent work.

+70. There was a detailed discussion on how the European countries, individually or as a group, could effectively participate in the activities of C.I.A.P.

+71. There was a consensus that while Europe could make a much greater effort to assist Latin America, the European contribution should be kept clearly identifiable as such.
+This would have considerable political advantages.

+72. On the other hand, it was emphasised that duplication or competition between member countries had to be avoided.
+While Europe should make an identifiable contribution there was - competition between member countries had to be avoided.
+While Europe should make an identifiable contribution there was advantage in a measure of co-ordination and in the view of some delegates, the independence of the European contribution did not necessarily exclude some form of co-operation with C.I.A.P. - The collaboration between the missions of the member 73.
+The collaboration between the missions of the member states in Latin America should be improved, and there should be a constant exchange of views in capitals and before meetings of international organizations, etc. This would contribute to avoiding overlapping of activities in Latin America.